alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Identity-based policies** in <kbd>IAM</kbd> (managed or inline): These policies let you specify what that identity can do (its permissions)
   - In most cases, you should create your own <kbd>customer-managed policies</kbd> following the principle of least privilege
 - **Resource-based policies** are attached to a <kbd>resource</kbd>.
-These policies grant permission to a principal that can be in the same account as the resource or in another account
+These policies grant permission to a `principal` that can be in the same account as the resource or in another account
 - **Permissions boundaries**: use a managed policy to set the maximum permissions that an administrator can set
   - This enables you to **delegate the ability to create and manage permissions** to developers, such as the creation of an IAM role, but limit the permissions they can grant so that they cannot escalate their permission using what they have created
 - **Attribute-based access control (ABAC)**: enables you to grant permissions **based on tags** (attributes)
-  - <kbd>Tags</kbd> can be attached to IAM principals (users or roles) and to AWS resources
+  - <kbd>Tags</kbd> can be attached to IAM principals (users or roles) and AWS resources
   - Using <kbd>IAM policies</kbd>, administrators can **create a reusable policy** that applies permissions based on the attributes of the IAM principal
 - **Organizations service control policies (SCP)**: define the maximum permissions for account members of an organization or organizational unit (OU). **Limit permission** but do not grant it
 - **Session policies**: advanced policies that you pass as a parameter when you programmatically create a temporary session for a role or federated user.
 These policies **limit permissions** but do not grant permissions